Russian Five: The Five on the Red Wings

-1997 Stanley Cup Finals
+1997 Stanley Cup Final

-Detroit faced the Philadelphia Flyers in the 1997 Stanley Cup Finals.
+Detroit faced the Philadelphia Flyers in the 1997 Stanley Cup Final.
 Before the series, most hockey commentators believed that the Flyers' size and strength, led by MVP Eric Lindros, would be too much for the smaller Wings to handle, and the Flyers were favored to win the Stanley Cup.
 However, the Red Wings surprised most observers by being the more physical team, and one standout in that regard was Vladimir Konstantinov.
 Early in Game 1, he leveled Flyers winger Trent Klatt as he attempted to carry the puck into the Wings' end; Klatt lay on the ice for several seconds afterwards.
 In Game 3, Konstantinov delivered a hit on Dale Hawerchuk that led to a Red Wings goal 24 seconds later; Hawerchuk did not play in Game 4 and retired after the season.
 The Red Wings swept the Flyers and won their first Stanley Cup in 42 years.

 Speaking about Konstantinov's effect in that series, Jimmy Devellano said "Vladdie certainly let the Flyers know that the Red Wings weren’t going to be pushed around... he just hit everything in sight."
 Bowman called him "a game-changer."
 Assistant coach Dave Lewis said, "When Vladimir Konstantinov hit Hawerchuk, it changed the game.
 It changed the series.
 It was over at that point."
 Teammate Kris Draper said it was "one of the hardest hits I’d ever seen."

 At the conclusion of Game 4, the Stanley Cup was presented to the winning team's captain, Steve Yzerman, who hoisted it above his head and skated the traditional victory lap around Joe Louis Arena.
 He then handed the Cup to Slava Fetisov, the now-39-year-old former captain of the Red Army club.
 Fetisov immediately skated over to Igor Larionov and the two skated around the rink holding the cup aloft between them.